sunfanyunn/InfoGraph/README.md

-A complete pytorch implementation of skipgram model (with subsampling and negative sampling).
+A pytorch implementation of GCN-skipgram model with negative sampling.
-The embedding result is tested with Spearman's rank correlation.
+The implementation of this repository is largely based on https://github.com/fanglanting/skip-gram-pytorch and https://github.com/RexYing/graph-pooling